viamrobotics/docs/docs/note.md

 Our docs have two kinds of videos:

+- Regular videos with video controls and audio
 - GIF-like videos that do not have video controls or audio and function like GIFs
-- regular videos with video controls and audio

 ### Regular Videos